lroellin/hsr-zusammenfassungen/DSA/DSA.md

 ## Transaction Ordering

 Mining order counts.
-E.g, a buyer contract checks the price, and then executes `buy`.
+E.g, a buyer contract executes a seller contract's `buy`.
+This function pays the price stated in the contract.
 When the seller contract is changed to increase the price, and this change is mined first, the buyer pays more than he initially wanted.

 ## Reentrancy Attack